-Following the campaign created by the GEANT #CyberHeroAtHome network to mark European Cybersecurity Month, Unidade FCCN is sharing some practical content on how to ensure safe browsing.
-In this second week, device protection is in the spotlight.
+Following the campaign created by the GEANT network #CyberHeroAtHome, which signed the European Cybersecurity Month, The FCCN Unit shares some practical content on how to ensure safe browsing.
+In this second week, the device protection is featured .

 Cybersecurity.
 The “best possible protection”

-It is easy to see the importance that devices such as smartphones or laptops have acquired in contemporary life.
-We only need to think about the number of tasks they are used for: studying, working, accessing emails, making payments, surfing social networks, among many other activities.
+It is easy to see the importance of devices such as the smartphone or the laptop acquired in contemporary life.
+Just think about the number of tasks they're used for: studying, working, accessing emails, making payments, browsing social media, among many other activities.

-However, these devices are also one of cybercriminals' favourite targets.
-So it's important to leave them with the strongest protection possible.
+However, these devices are also a prime target for cybercriminals.
+Therefore, it's important to provide them with the strongest possible protection.

-Features such as a reliable antivirus can, for example, protect against various types of malware (protecting against suspicious websites, performing periodic system scans or downloads and filtering fake emails).
-Updating your device's software frequently is another good practice.
+Resources like a reliable antivirus can, for example, protect against various types of malware (protecting against suspicious websites, performing periodic system and download scans, and filtering out fake emails).
+Regularly updating your device's software is another good practice.

 #1 Install an antivirus

-The first step is to install an antivirus on all your devices and carry out periodic analyses.
-There are free and paid tools.
+The first step is to install an antivirus on all your devices and perform periodic scans.
+There are free and paid tools available.
 Check reviews or ask your security manager for a reliable recommendation.

 #2 Update regularly

-Keep all programs and the operating system up to date.
-This is one way of protecting yourself against vulnerabilities as they are detected.
-Normally, the device performs these updates automatically, but you can always initiate a manual update.
+Keep all programs and your operating system up to date.
+This is a way to protect yourself against newly detected vulnerabilities.
+Typically, your device performs these updates automatically, but you can always initiate a manual update.

 #3 Protect your device

 Treat your mobile devices like you treat your wallet!
-Don't leave them "lying around" unattended and only hand them over to someone you trust.
-Lock the screen whenever you are not using it.
+Don't leave them lying around unattended and only hand them over to someone you trust.
+Lock the screen whenever you're not using it.

 #4 Be careful with downloads

-Download programmes or applications only from trusted sources such as the App Store or Play Store.
-Always check the ratings and reviews of other users, investigating possible vulnerabilities.
+Only download programs or applications from trusted sources like the App Store or Play Store.
+Always check other users' ratings and reviews to investigate potential vulnerabilities.

 Visit the GÉANT website to find more useful information!

-If you are part of the RCTS network, managed by FCCN, find out about the security services you can use at no extra cost.
+If you are part of the RCTS network, managed for FCCN, learn about the security services which you can use at no additional cost.